Travel in the Spiritual Worlds

 Since revelation exists only in the past, history becomes central and the desire to envision an ideal period of perfection that all the faithful must return to becomes very strong.
 The tendency to project a fantasy world (golden age) which describes an ideal religious past that must be "conserved" is a prominent feature of these fundamentalists groups.
 This is one reason they consider themselves to be conservatives.
 Without an ideal place and time to return to, there is nothing worth conserving.
 It may be the 1950's, the time of the Puritans in the early colonies (for Reconstructionists), the revolutionary period of the founding fathers, the time of the prophets, or the period of the early church before the canon was closed.
 These historical periods are often associated by individuals with their childhoods which are remembered as times of religious faith, peace, security, and order created by pious and good parents or authority figures.
 But whatever period is chosen (it is often left vague), the danger lies in religious leaders claiming to be historians as well as preachers, and in their claiming absolute authority in both their interpretation of history and of scripture.
 In doing so, they are vainly taking on the status of the prophets of the Hebrew Bible.
 These prophets also talked of war, enemies, the chosen people (or tribe), and the wrath of God.

+Tradition is about the past and representing it as accurately as possible.
 To control the image of the ideal past is to control the minds of the people in the present, and this is the reason that history must be changed and manipulated by those who seek to inspire faith on one hand and gain authority over others on the other.
 Such activity can be justified because a false story that inspires religious faith is superior to a true story that is neutral or even worse, causes religious doubt.
-Evangelicals sometimes quote the biblical verse telling them to be "wise as serpents" to justify making false claims in an effort to bring others to Christ.

 It is therefore simple to define the world view of people who believe themselves to be religious conservatives.
 All that is needed is to tell them what all the good people in some idealized past believed, and they will believe the same thing.
 The fact that the past as described never existed is of little importance.